Richard B. Hetnarski: Immigration to the United States

-In 1969, he and his family emigrated from Poland to the United States, and he became Visiting Associate Professor in the Department of Theoretical and Applied Mechanics at Cornell University in Ithaca, New York, for the year 1969–1970.
+In 1969, Hetnarski and his family emigrated from Poland to the United States, and he became Visiting Associate Professor in the Department of Theoretical and Applied Mechanics at Cornell University in Ithaca, New York, for the year 1969–1970.
 He became a United States naturalized citizen in 1974.
 From 1970 until 1998, he held positions in the Department of mechanical engineering at Rochester Institute of Technology, first as New York State Science and Technology Foundation Distinguished Visiting Professor (1970–1971), then as Professor (1971–1992), and finally as James E. Gleason Professor (1992–1998).
 He became a professor emeritus in 1998.

 In 1979, he held a summer faculty fellowship at the NASA Lewis Research Center in Cleveland, Ohio.
 Then, in September 1979, he taught a UNESCO sponsored course at the International Centre for Mechanical Sciences (CISM) in Udine, Italy.
 Subsequently, he became a NASA employee as an aeronautical engineer, and worked at NASA in Cleveland until the end of January 1980.
 Later, he spent five months as Visiting Professor at the University of Paderborn in Germany.